-The Court will enter a scheduling order setting a discovery deadline.
+The scheduling order you receive from the Court will have a discovery deadline in it.
 This means that you will not be able to take discovery beyond this date.
 Either party can seek additional time.
 However, there is no guarantee that the Court will grant the request.
 If you need additional time, you must ask for it in a motion.

 The discovery process is designed to go forward between the parties, with minimal involvement by the Court.
 Only if the parties have disputes or disagreements about the proper scope of discovery and cannot resolve the problems themselves, should the dispute be raised before the Court.
 Local Rule 37.1 provides that: "prior to filing a discovery motion, all counsel must make a good faith effort to resolve extrajudicially any dispute relating to discovery.
 The Court will not entertain discovery motions unless counsel have conferred -- or attempted to confer -- with other affected parties in an effort to resolve their dispute."
-The party filing the motion must include a certification detailing the efforts that the parties took to try to resolve their disagreement.
+The party filing the motion must include a certification detailing the efforts that the parties took to try and resolve their disagreement.